-Stoke City v Brentford
+Toney stars as Brentford beat Stoke

 Post update

-Mads Bidstrup (Brentford) wins a free kick in the defensive half.
+Romaine Sawyers (Stoke City) wins a free kick in the defensive half.

 Post update